 You need to file a nonresident return for any state (other than the state where you live) in which you earned money.
 This nonresident return will only tax you on the income you earned in that state.

 Here’s an example.
 Let’s say you live in New Jersey, but you work in New York.
-First you have to file a resident return in NJ.
-Then you have to file a nonresident return in NY and pay taxes on the income you earned there.
+You’ll need to file a resident return in NJ.
+You will also have to file a nonresident return in NY and pay taxes on the income you earned there.

-Don’t worry about being double-taxed: when you file the state returns you will have the opportunity to claim a credit for the taxes that you’ve already paid to another state through withholding.
+Worried about being double-taxed?
+Don’t be.
+When you file your state returns, you will have the opportunity to claim a credit for the taxes that you’ve already paid to another state through withholding.
 The states will then settle accounts among themselves.

-You also have to file nonresident return for any state that’s taxes were withheld from your paycheck.
-Normally you only have to file taxes in the state(s) where you were a resident and where you earned money.
+You may also have to file a nonresident return for any state that had taxes withheld from your paycheck.
+Normally you only have to file taxes in the state(s) where you were a resident and where you earned your income.

-But sometimes HR departments goof up and withhold taxes for a state you neither lived or worked in.
-In this case you need to file a return just so you can get that money back in the form of a refund.
+But sometimes payroll departments goof up and withhold taxes for a state you neither lived or worked in.
+This commonly occurs when you work for a company that is headquartered in a different state than where you work.
+You’ll need to file a return just so you can get that money back as a refund.